rok92/TIL/En/Opic.md

 **me so it was very comfortable sharing what happened.** Before the vacation, I was really **worn out** so

 I spent every second of my last vacations relaxing.
-To me, my last stay-at-home vacaions was the best
+To me, my last stay-at-home vacations was the best

 vacations ever!